List of scams: Phony job offer scam

 Very similar to the casting agent scam is the "job offer" scam in which a victim receives an unsolicited e-mail claiming that they are in consideration for hiring to a new job.
 The confidence artist will usually obtain the victim's name from social networking sites, such as LinkedIn and Monster.com.
 In many cases, those running the scams will create fake websites listing jobs which the victim is seeking, then contact the victim to offer them one of the positions.

 If the victim responds to the initial e-mail, the scammer will send additional messages to build up the victim's assurance that they are in the running, or have already been selected, for a legitimate job.
 This will include asking for the victim's resume as well as assurances that a phone interview will be the "next step in the hiring process".

-The goal of the job offer scam is to convince the victim to release funds or bank account information to the scammer of which there are two common methods.
-The first is to advise the victim that they must take a test to qualify for the job and then send links to training sites which sell testing material and e-books for a fee.
-The victim may also be provided with an actual on-line test which is usually a fake website created by copying questions from actual certification examinations, such as the Professional in Human Resources (PHR) certification or the Project manager's exam. if the victim pays for the study material, that will usually be the end of the scam and the scammer will break off further contact.
+The goal of the job offer scam is to convince the victim to release funds or bank account information to the scammer.
+There are two common methods.
+The first is to tell the victim that they must take a test to qualify for the job and then send links to training sites which sell testing material and e-books for a fee.
+Or, the victim is provided with an actual online test, which is usually a fake website created by copying questions from actual certification examinations, such as the Professional in Human Resources (PHR) certification or the project manager's exam.
+If the victim pays for the study material, that will usually be the end of the scam and the scammer will break off further contact.

-A second, more sinister variation, is when the scammer will advise the victim they have been hired for a job and request access to bank accounts and routing numbers in order to enter the "new hire" into the company's payroll system.
-This may also involve e-mails containing fake tax forms attempting to gain the victim's social security number and other personally identifiable information.
+In a second, more sinister variation, the scammer will tell the victim they have been hired for a job and request access to bank accounts and routing numbers in order to enter the "new hire" into the company's payroll system.
+This may also involve emails containing fake tax forms attempting to gain the victim's Social Security number and other personally identifiable information.
 If the victim complies, their bank account will be emptied and their personal information used to commit identity theft.